 As I noted earlier this week, the Emergency Committee for Israel has been running a TV ad in Wisconsin accusing Rep. Tammy Baldwin, the Democrats’ nominee for U.S. Senate, of “extremism” on foreign policy.

-It now turns out that one of the main pieces of evidence that the ECI is pointing to in its effort to paint Baldwin as an extremist was an amendment she supported that was also backed by nearly half of the U.S. House of Representatives, including almost every Jewish member.
+It now turns out that one of the main pieces of evidence that the ECI is pointing to in its effort to paint Baldwin as an extremist is an amendment she supported that was also backed by nearly half of the U.S. House of Representatives, including almost every Jewish member.

 In their letter, Baldwin’s lawyers seemed genuinely mystified as to what ECI is even referring to when its ad says: “This year she even attacked the NYPD for monitoring Islamic extremists” and “opposed watching Islamic extremists.”
 The lawyers wrote that the congresswoman has not sponsored or voted for any resolutions condemning the New York Police Department’s surveillance program.